-- The series itself: In they first run, and uncensored - The crew: M. A. Larson, Sabrina "Sibsy", Lauren Faust (For the first and second season only), et al. - First party merchandice: Blind Bags and colectable toys [Further duscution is taken after any renamed] - Second party merchandise: Any that claim to by official whitout logo and all the fancy stuff [further discusion first] - Three party merchandice: Any that use the toys or characters but only in they tags, on-line stores and soo [Only if the evidence and use are far extended that a further discussion for renaming or not is needed] - Placeholder: Any fan given name gived voted in a open procees on http://reddit.com/r/listofponies where any can vote or give sugestions fallow they rules.
+- The series itself: In they first run, and uncensored - The crew: M. A. Larson, Sabrina "Sibsy", Lauren Faust (For the first and second seasson only), et al. - First party merchandice: Blind Bags and colectable toys [Further duscution is taken after any renamed] - Second party merchandise: Any that claim to by official whitout logo and all the fancy stuff [further discusion first] - Three party merchandise: Any that use the toys or characters but only in they tags, on-line stores and soo [Only if the evidence and use are far extended that a further discusion for renaming or not is needed] - Script and others: Sometimes a name can become official if was used in the script or in CC for the official DVD. - Placeholder: Any fan given name from a voted process in a open procees on http:// reddit.com/r/listofponies where anypony can vote or give sugestions fallow they rules.
 These ones CAN potentially becomed official names or/and influence subsecuent discutions about renaming ponies.